On the convergence of data assimilation for the one-dimensional shallow water equations with sparse observations: Sufficient conditions for convergence to true initial condition

 \section{Sufficient conditions for convergence to true initial condition}

-Our goal in this section is to establish conditions under which the iterates $\phi^{(n)}$ generated by the gradient descent algorithm~\eqref{eq:grad_descent} converge to the true solution $f$.
-We will make the assumption that the Fourier transform $\hat{f}(k)$ of the true initial data, where $k \in \RR$ is the wavenumber, is compactly supported, i.e.,
+Our goal in this section is to establish conditions under which the iterates {$\phi^{(n)}$} generated by the gradient descent algorithm~\eqref{eq:grad_descent} converge to the true solution {$\phi^{(t)}$}.
+We assume that the Fourier transform {$\widehat{\phi^{(t)}}(k)$} of the true initial data, where $k \in \RR$ is the wavenumber, is compactly supported, i.e.,

-The main result can be stated as the following theorem. \begin{theorem} Suppose Then, the iterative sequence~\eqref{eq:grad_descent} converges in the $L^2(\RR)$ norm to the true initial data $f$, i.e.,
+The main result can be stated as the following theorem. \begin{theorem} he iterative sequence~\eqref{eq:grad_descent} converges in the $L^2(\RR)$ norm to the true initial data {$\phi^{(t)}$}, i.e.,

 provided the following condition holds

 \end{theorem} \begin{proof} Equation~(\ref{eq:grad_descent}) shows that the fixed point satisfies the relation